git-moss/DrivenByMoss-Documentation/Novation/Novation-Launchpad.md

 ![Shift menu diagram](Diagrams/Launchpad/shift-menu.png)

-## Track Control (Lower button row)
+## Track Control

-These buttons only work in the Session mode.
-If the Session mode is not yet selected it gets activated.
+There are 8 modes to control different aspects of the currently selected page of tracks.

+Use the Shift button in combination with one of the Scene buttons to select the according mode (Volume, Pan, etc.) or the dedicated button row on the Pro models.
+The modes which trigger something (stop clip, mute, solo and rec arm) send you to the Session mode.
+The lowest row of the session mode will now be replaced with the according track states of the select mode (e.g. you see the mute-state of the current track page):

-* **Record Arm** - The 8 buttons of the bottom row of the grid allow to toggle record arm of the currently focused 8 tracks of the track bank.
+* **Record Arm** (red) - The 8 buttons of the bottom row of the grid allow to toggle record arm of the currently focused 8 tracks of the track bank.
-* **Track Select** - The 8 buttons of the bottom row of the grid allow to select one of the currently focused 8 tracks of the track bank.
+* **Track Select** (green) - The 8 buttons of the bottom row of the grid allow to select one of the currently focused 8 tracks of the track bank.
 The currently selected track is indicated on the first row (round) buttons by a brighter white.
   Furthermore, the front LED is also lit in the color of the current track.
-* **Mute** - The 8 buttons of the bottom row of the grid allow to toggle Mute of the currently focused 8 tracks of the track bank.
+* **Mute** (yellow) - The 8 buttons of the bottom row of the grid allow to toggle Mute of the currently focused 8 tracks of the track bank.
-* **Solo** - The 8 buttons of the bottom row of the grid allow to toggle Solo of the currently focused 8 tracks of the track bank.
+* **Solo** (blue) - The 8 buttons of the bottom row of the grid allow to toggle Solo of the currently focused 8 tracks of the track bank.
 * **Volume** - Each column of the grid controls the Volume of the currently focused 8 tracks of the track bank.
 Hit buttons harder for faster change.
 The color of a fader is the same as the color of the track.
 Use the scene buttons